aphylogeo.multiProcessor

 executeOnce(arg)[source]

-Executes a method as a single process.
+The method that is ran as a single process

 Parameters: